lyfkyle/lyfkyle.github.io/content/authors/admin/_index.md

 ## About Me

-I am a full-stack robotics software engineer.
-I build robot that to help people's daily chores.
+I am a full-stack robotics software engineer with a wide range of experiences.
+I have implemented low-level embedded real-time controller for drones, as well as high-level task and motion planners for mobile manipulators.
+I have published papers on top academic conferences, as well as released actual products into consumer's hands.
+Now I work to integrate robot into people's daily lives.